 Here’s an example.
 I’ve recently been thinking about getting a Fitbit to track my workouts and monitor my sleep, so let’s assume I’m going to buy one and have it shipped to Singapore.
 Here’s how I’d do it:

-First, I go to my bookmarked Amazon Singapore homepage and type “Fitbit” in the search bar:
+First, I go to my newly bookmarked Amazon homepage and type “Fitbit” in the search bar:

 Next, I refine my search to only include those items that can be shipped to Singapore:

 And voila!
 As you can see, the item not only ships to Singapore, but it’s also eligible for free international shipping!

 Amazon Free Shipping to Singapore

 In fact, our example item is not alone in getting free shipping – a lot of the items coming from Amazon USA are eligible for Amazon Singapore Free Shipping, assuming they meet these criteria:

 - Every item is being searched on Amazon USA (amazon.com) and is a part of the AmazonGlobal Shipping Program.
 Assuming you start every search from your bookmark, these considerations are automatically taken care of.